Note: This is a non-magic AU! No foolish wand-waving or silly incantations.

 Last, Riddle led them around to the tennis courts.
 Through a large, weathered stone arch, which had a griffin perched at its apex, was a small courtyard.
-"All these rooms are for the Griffin's Door people.
+"These rooms are for Griffin's Door people.
 Conveniently close to the courts and fields, if you need easy access to sports."

 Then he stuck his hands in his pockets and strolled off.
-Zara and Hermione watched him go and then turned to each other.
-"Wow," said Zara.
+Zara and Hermione watched him go.
+"Wow," said Zara under her breath.
 "He's gorgeous.
 And he's first in the class?"